 (2) Vendor Licensing.
-Any person, corporation, or other entity that has supplied or proposes to supply any gaming equipment or devices to any entity on the Reservation for use in conjunction with any Class III gaming activity must be licensed by the Commission and shall be subject to a full background investigation in accordance with the provisions of Section 10-8-7 of this Ordinance, and the Commission shall prescribe appropriate forms, procedures, and standards for such licensing.
+Any person, corporation, or other entity that has supplied or proposes to supply any gaming equipment or devices to any entity on the Pueblo of Pojoaque for use in conjunction with any Class III gaming activity must be licensed by the Commission and shall be subject to a full background investigation in accordance with the provisions of Section 10-8-7 of this Ordinance, and the Commission shall prescribe appropriate forms, procedures, and standards for such licensing.

 (3) Class III Gaming Rules.
-The Commission shall have the authority to prescribe rules and procedures to govern any Class III gaming authorized to be conducted pursuant to this Ordinance not inconsistent with the provisions of the Compact or with this Ordinance, as the Commission deems reasonable and appropriate.
+The Commission shall have the authority to prescribe rules and procedures to govern any Class III gaming authorized to be conducted pursuant to this ordinance not inconsistent with the provisions of the Compact or with this Ordinance, as the Commission deems reasonable and appropriate.

 C. Action by the Governor.
-The Governor may, at his or her discretion and on his or her own behalf, based on reasonable grounds or on reliable complaint made, and after written notice giving Pojoaque Gaming, Inc. and the Manager thirty (30) days to cure an alleged violation, seek such relief from the Tribal Court as is authorized in this Gaming Ordinance, against Pojoaque Gaming, Inc., the Manager or their primary management officials, key employees, officers, directors, or employees having duties to perform respecting the operation and conduct of bingo and/or Class III gaming, as may be necessary in the judgment of the Governor for the proper enforcement of this Gaming Ordinance or any management contract.
+The Governor may, at his or her discretion and on his or her own behalf, based on reasonable grounds or on reliable complaint made, and after written notice giving Pueblo of Pojoaque-owned gaming instrumentalities or Pueblo of Pojoaque-owned gaming corporations and the Managers thirty (30) days to cure an alleged violation, seek such relief from the Tribal Court as is authorized in this Gaming Ordinance, against Pueblo of Pojoaque-owned gaming instrumentalities or Pueblo of Pojoaque-owned gaming corporations.
+The Managers or their primary management official, key employees, officers, directors, or employees having duties to perform respecting the operation and conduct of bingo and/or Class III gaming, as may be necessary in the judgment of the Governor for the proper enforcement of this Gaming Ordinance or any management contract.

 D. Designation of Officer In Charge.
-The Manager shall designate a person to be the officer in charge for each occasion.
+The Managers shall designate a person to be the officer in charge for each occasion.
 The officer in charge shall be primarily responsible for the operation and conduct of bingo games or Class III Gaming on that occasion.
 The officer in charge must have obtained a license from the Commission at least ten (10) days prior to the occasion.
 The officer in charge shall supervise all activities on the occasion and shall be present on the premises continuously during the playing of bingo games or Class III Gaming and for a period of at least one (1) hour after the last bingo game of the occasion has been completed.